Doric dialect (Scotland)

-Doric, the popular name for Mid Northern Scots or Northeast Scots, refers to the Scots language as spoken in the northeast of Scotland.
+Doric, the popular name for Mid Northern Scots or Northeast Scots, refers to the Scots as spoken in the northeast of Scotland.
 There is an extensive body of literature, mostly poetry, ballads, and songs, written in Doric.
-In some literary works, Doric is used as the language of conversation while the rest of the work is in Lallans Scots or British English.
+In some literary works, Doric is used as the language of conversation while the rest of the work is in Lallans Scots or Scottish English.
 A number of 20th and 21st century poets have written poetry in the Doric dialect.

 Nomenclature

-The term "Doric" was formerly used to refer to all dialects of Lowland Scots, but during the twentieth century it became increasingly associated with Mid Northern Scots.
+The term "Doric" was formerly used to refer to all dialects of Scots, but during the twentieth century it became increasingly associated with Mid Northern Scots.

-The name possibly originated as a jocular reference to the Doric dialect of the Ancient Greek language.
+The name possibly originated as a jocular reference to the Doric Greek dialect of the Ancient Greek language.
 Greek Dorians lived in Laconia, including Sparta, and other more rural areas, and were alleged by the ancient Greeks to have spoken laconically and in a language thought harsher in tone and more phonetically conservative than the Attic spoken in Athens.
 Doric Greek was used for some of the verses spoken by the chorus in Greek tragedy.

 According to The Oxford Companion to English Literature: